 Ambilobes, in contrast to many other Chameleon species, are among the most domesticated species and the ideal types of chameleons to keep as pets.

-During the process of cleaning their enclosure, the males may sometimes climb onto their keepers’ hands.
+While cleaning their enclosure, the males may sometimes climb onto their keepers’ hands.

 Because of all of these advantages, the Ambilobe is a somewhat pricey pet.
-Adults cost at least $300, although the exact amount can vary according to their size and color.
+Adults cost at least $300, although the exact amount can vary according to size and color.

 13. Parson’s Chameleon